ivanpauno/launch/launch_xml/README.md

 ```

 As a general rule, the value of the attribute is returned as an string.
-Conversion to `float` or `int` should be explicitly done in the parser method, or in a substitution.
+Conversion to `float` or `int` should be explicitly done in the parser method.
 For handling lists, see `Built-in Substitutions` section.

-### Accessing XML children that aren't an action or a substitution:
+### Accessing XML children as parameters:

 In this xml: